 Speaking at BeOnline

-Thank you for being part of BeOnline 2022.
+For our 2023 speakers: thank you for being part of BeOnline.

 We’re delighted to have you and looking forward to hearing about your research!